aufdemrand/spacewalk.css/README.md

 # spacewalk.css

-A simple, modern CSS framework for building HUDs.
+A simple, modern CSS library for building web-HUDs.

 ## Use spacewalk.css